Stars1233/parameter-golf/records/track_non_record_16mb/2026-03-29_HNet_ByteVsSubword_Study/README.md

 [Insurance][ Company][ ][Declares][ ][Living][ ][Man][ ][Dead][ ][George][ ][Johannesen][ is][ ][very][ ][much][ alive][.
 Which][ is][ why][ it][ was][ ][so][ ][surprising][ when][ the][ Canadian][ ][man][ ][received][ a][ ][letter][ was][ to]
 ```

-- With more training (85k steps vs ~4.5k@10 mins), the model shifts how it handles whitespace.
+- With more training (85k steps vs ~4.5k@10 mins), the model handles whitespaces differently.
 Spaces get their own 1-byte chunks (often) or attach to the following word (sometimes) instead of the preceding one.
-The boundaries are still word-aligned, but organized differently.
+The boundaries are still word-aligned.

 ## Comparison with Existing H-Net PRs

-- The two earlier H-Net PRs did not present a working multi-GPU DDP training path.
-[PR #992](https://github.com/openai/parameter-golf/pull/992) reports a *simulated* 8×H100 result and mentions DDP / multi-GPU training as WIP, while [PR #1044](https://github.com/openai/parameter-golf/pull/1044) was trained on a single RTX 4090.
+- The two previous H-Net PRs did not present a working multi-GPU DDP training path.
+[PR #992](https://github.com/openai/parameter-golf/pull/992) reports a *simulated* 8×H100 result and mentions multi-GPU training as WIP.
+[PR #1044](https://github.com/openai/parameter-golf/pull/1044) was trained on a single RTX 4090.
 This implementation runs with working DDP on 8×H100 by padding the compressed chunk sequence and using a combined causal + padding attention mask.

 - [PR #1044](https://github.com/openai/parameter-golf/pull/1044) uses causal depthwise Conv1d for the encoder/decoder, while both [PR #992](https://github.com/openai/parameter-golf/pull/992) and this submission use full transformer blocks.
-At 22M parameters and 1.8989 BPB, [PR #1044](https://github.com/openai/parameter-golf/pull/1044) established byte-level H-Net as a tiny-scale proof of concept, but the BPB is significantly higher than the best results reported here.
+At 22M parameters and 1.8989 BPB, [PR #1044](https://github.com/openai/parameter-golf/pull/1044) showed a tiny-scale proof of concept for byte-level H-Net, but the BPB is significantly higher than the best results reported here.

 - Neither existing PRs focused on a matched comparison between byte-level and subword-level H-Net, or on quantitative boundary analysis.
 This submission adds 20 matched runs across four hyperparameter axes together with boundary metrics (for example whitespace agreement and chunk-size CV), showing how the routing module's learned segmentation changes across settings.